m6a-UdS/docker-lime-builder/README.md

 #in order to take a memory snapshot, execute:
 ~/docker-lime-builder $ sudo ./dump-memory.sh
 ```
-The output will result in a `memory.lime` file, which is a memory dump that you can analyse with
+The output will result in a `memory.lime` file, which is a memory dump that you can analyse with Volatility